abelxmendoza/Omega-Code/README.md

 - **scripts**: Contains shell scripts for connecting to a hotspot.
 - **servers**: Contains the backend server code for handling robot commands.
 - **ui**: Contains the frontend user interface code for the robot controller.
+- **ros**: Contains ROS nodes and scripts for various functionalities including path planning, sensor fusion, and autonomous driving.
+- **machine_learning**: Contains machine learning models and scripts for robot navigation.

 ## Backend Server

-The backend server, written in Go, handles incoming HTTP requests to control the robot.
+The backend server, written in Go, handles incoming HTTP and WebSocket requests to control the robot.
 It includes command execution for movements, speed control, servo control, and LED control.

 ## Key Backend Files